 Godbole notes that what we know of as “Indian” food from Indian restaurants in the U.S. (heavy sauces and curries) is far from most authentic Indian food.
 Hence the book – and an effort to educate more Americans about the beauty of true Indian food.

-And truly, you can put together an amazing Indian meal with common ingredients that you probably have on hand – chicken, chicken stock, potatoes, lentils, peppers, and a few basic whole spices – which Melissa’s demonstrated to us through their produce and spice assortment (many of which are labeled/sold as Mexican spices, but you can use them for Indian food too).
+And truly, you can put together an amazing Indian meal with common ingredients that you probably have on hand.
+Think chicken, chicken stock, potatoes, lentils, peppers, and a few basic whole spices.
+Many of these spices are labeled or sold as Mexican spices, but you can use them for Indian food too.

 Chatpatta Warm Nut Mix